bcbio/bcbio-nextgen/docs/contents/configuration.rst

   pipeline.
 Enables turning off specific components of pipelines if not
   needed:

-  - ``gemini`` avoids creation of a `GEMINI database`_ of variants for downstream query during variant calling pipelines.
-Also skips vcfanno annotation unless turned on explicitly with ``vcfanno`` in :ref:`config-variant-annotation`.
   - ``gatk4`` Use older GATK versions (3.x) for GATK commands like BQSR, HaplotypeCaller and VQSR.
 By default bcbio includes GATK4 and uses it.
   - ``vqsr`` turns off variant quality score recalibration for all samples.